 All ASEAN 5 countries are being subjected to challenges related to ageing populations, shortages of medical staff and a rising burden of non-communicable diseases.
 Moreover the implementation of UHC policies, a growing middle class, and medical tourism contributes to a further increase of the demand for health care.
 These challenges require solutions that increase the accessibility to care (mainly related to the rural areas of Vietnam, Indonesia, Malaysia and Thailand), efficiency and effectiveness of care.

 All countries consider E-health as the main driver to transform healthcare in the coming year.
-E-health solutions can increase the efficiency, reduce unneccessary hospital visits and improve access in remote areas.
+E-health solutions can increase the efficiency, reduce unnecessary hospital visits, costs and improve access in remote areas.

 The Covid-19 outbreak has accelerated the digital transformation of health care delivery models.
-It is also important to emphasize that 80 percent of the medical devices in the ASEAN 5 countries are being imported.
-A strong growth forecast is expected in the medical device market.
+It is also important to emphasise that a large portion of the medical devices in the ASEAN 5 countries are being imported.
+Therefore, a strong growth can be seen in the medical device market.
 From the perspective of the Netherlands the following market trends in the ASEAN 5 market are of interest:

 Trade